Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3.md

 CQRS suggests splitting the application into two parts — the command side and the query side.
 The command side handles the Create, Update, and Delete requests.
 The query side handles the query part by using the materialized views.
 The **event sourcing pattern** is generally used along with it to create events for any data change.
 Materialized views are kept updated by subscribing to the stream of events.

 A materialized view is a pre-computed data set derived from a query specification (the SELECT in the view definition) and stored for later use.
-Because the data is pre-computed, querying a materialized view is faster than executing a query against the base table of the view.
+Because the data is pre-computed, querying a materialized view is faster than executing a query against the view's base table.

 ### Saga Pattern